volatusveritas/bookmarks.nvim/README.md

 Bookmarks is a Neovim plugin that allows you to create named bookmarks for files and go back to them using their name (even between sessions).

-- 🌟 Works out of the box: No dependencies.
+- 🌟 Works out of the box: no dependencies.
 - 🌟 Lightweight: single file, simple structure, no bloat.
 - 🌟 Intuitive, mnemonic approach to keybindings.
 - 🌟 Less overhead for your brain; let your computer remember file paths for